Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

     return gen
 ```

-Since GEM5 utilize SCons, it generates Actions and Builders to process input
-and generate output files as a result.
-Regardless of details of SCons, it is
+**run_parser** function is responsible for initiating the parsing for the target
-important that **run_parser** function is invoked, when the IsaDescBuilder is
+architecture.
+It is invoked when the IsaDescBuilder is called.
+The ISADescBuilder
-called.
-The run_parser function generates **ISAParser** python class object and
-invokes the **parse_isa_desc** function that actually parses the ISA files.
-To
+is created through the ISADesc function.
+In the context of a specific architecture,
+the developer's responsibility is simply to call the ISADesc method in the local
+SConscript defined within the target architecture directory.
+The SConscript for
-give the information about the input ISA files that needs to be parsed, **desc**
+each architecture supplies details about the input ISA files that should be
+parsed.
+This information, in the form of a "desc" string, is then utilized by
-string passed to the ISADesc function will be utilized.
+passing it to the ISADesc function.

-Additionally, observe that the **isa_parser.py and micro_asm.py** files are
-provided to the ISADescrBuilder.
-These files contain essential functions and
-classes for utilizing PLY and initializing the parsing process.
-Since this
-SConscript is executed irrespective of the target architecture, it implies that
-all architectures utilize the same GEM5 DSL to define their respective ISAs.

-The GEM5 DSL is sufficiently adaptable to support the implementation of ISAs for
-diverse architectures, including x86, arm, power, mips, and sparc.
-As a result,
-there is generally no need to introduce additional rules for parsing most of the
-time.

 ```python
 #gem5/src/arch/x86/SConscript